 The Dodge Warlock is one of the more obscure members of Dodge's catalog of trucks.
 Nonetheless, its iconic design has stuck in the memories of many truck enthusiasts as a unique and fun vehicle.

-Tussy Cosmetics teamed up with Ford to promote its three new shades of pink lipstick, Racy Pink, Racy Pink Frosted, Defroster, where the Mustang would serve as the promotional vehicle.
+Tussy Cosmetics teamed up with Ford to promote its three new shades of pink lipstick, Racy Pink, Racy Pink Frosted, and Defroster, where the Mustang would serve as the promotional vehicle.
 You would enter the sweepstakes to win the Tussy Mustang with the tagline being "Wear a Mustang to match your lipstick!"

 The Ski Country Special Mustang was only available for the 1967 Mustang at ten dealers in the Denver area.
 This Mustang was upgraded for better winter driving which included snow tires, ski racks, and an equa-lock rear axle.
 The Ski Country Special came in five unique colors not available anywhere else.

 In 1982, Ford addressed the needs of the law enforcement community by offering a lighter, faster and more nimble vehicle than the one's police were using called the Special Services Package.
 The SSP Mustang featured a Foxbody platform with a 5.0 engine and automatic transmission.